Veracruz: Largest cities

-There are also small immigrant communities of Spaniards, Italians, Basque and Lebanese.
+There are also small immigrant communities of Spaniards, Basques, Italians, and Lebanese in the state.
 Africans were first brought to Mexico through slavery to the Veracruz port.
-At one point, they outnumbered Europeans and a significant number ran away from haciendas and plantations to form their own communities, sometimes allied with indigenous groups.
-One such rebellion was led by Yanga, who successfully negotiated a free African community with Spanish authorities in 1609.
-Like other groups, many of African descent would intermarry with other groups, with the category of "mulatto" existing in the old colonial caste system for those with African blood.
+At one point, they outnumbered Europeans.
+A significant number ran away from haciendas (estates) and plantations to form their own communities, sometimes allied with Indigenous groups, including the rebellion led by Gaspar Yanga, who successfully negotiated a free African community with Spanish authorities in 1609.
+Like other groups, many of African descent intermarried with other groups, with the category of mulatto existing in the old colonial caste system for those with African blood.
 Today, the vast majority of Afro-Mexicans in Veracruz and other parts of the country are spread out and intermixed with the rest of the population.
 According to the 2020 Census, 2.67% of Veracruz's population identified as Black, Afro-Mexican, or of African descent.

-With a population of 7,110,214 (2005), Veracruz is the third most populous entity in the country, after the Federal District of Mexico City and the State of Mexico.
+With a population of 7,110,214 in 2005, Veracruz is the third most populous entity in the country, after the Federal District of Mexico City and the State of Mexico.
 Population growth has slowed in the state in the last decades, due to lower birthrates and the exodus of migrants, mostly men.
 Women outnumber men.
-One reason for the decline in birthrates is the elevation of education levels, especially among women.
-Another is urbanization, with about one-third of the state's population living in urban centers, especially Veracruz, Xalapa, Coatzacoalcos, Minatitlán and Papantla.
-Most (90%) of the state's communities, outside of municipal seats have fewer than 500 people and contain only 21% of the total population.
 The migration of men outside the state has put more women into the state's workforce.
-Approximately 75% of the population is under 45 years of age and 30% under the age of 15.
+The decline in birthrates is the elevation of education levels, especially among women, and urbanization, with about one-third of the state's population living in urban centers, especially Veracruz, Xalapa, Coatzacoalcos, Minatitlán, and Papantla.
+Most (90%) of the state's communities outside of municipal seats have fewer than 500 people, containing only 21% of the total population.
+Approximately 75% of the population is under 45 years of age, and 30% under the age of 15.

 Life expectancy is just under the norm for the rest of the country.
-The overwhelming majority of people in the state are Catholic, however, there is a significant Protestant minority and a number who profess the Jewish faith.